Septic System Maintenance

 - Do not pour grease or fats down your kitchen sink, as they solidify and can cause a blockage in the system.

 - Do not flush anything that is non-biodegradable such as diapers, feminine hygiene products, cigarette butts, cat litter, facial tissues, and paper towels.
+These items can also cause blockages.

 - Fix leaky toilets and faucets.